-Ausinet do however take a serious view when presented with assessment tasks that are another student’s work or from other sources.
-Plagiarism is deliberate misrepresentation of other people’s work as a student’s own work.
+Ausinet does however take a serious view when presented with assessment tasks that are another student’s work or from other sources.
+Plagiarism is a deliberate misrepresentation of other people’s work as a student’s own work.
 Plagiarism can take form in a number of ways:

 - Copying material from texts without appropriate referencing

 - Submitting work that has been done by another student

 - A student allows their work to be copied directly by another

 - Paraphrasing of another’s work with minor changes but with the essential meaning, form or ideas maintained

 - Piecing together sections of work that has been compiled by another student